modusc896d352/DrMutoToolset/README.md

 - [**DrMutoPackTool**](DrMutoPackTool/README.md) - A tool for unpacking all files from bigfiles based on an input name.
 A good choice for dealing with files from the **PlayStation2** and **Xbox** versions of the game.

-They are all meant to be run on the command-line terminal.
+In their current state, said programs are all meant to be run on the command-line terminal.
 Running any of the programs without arguments will list a couple of parameters that the programs themselves support.

 ## Lasting Words